dhes/ColonoscopyPolyp/input/pagecontent/index.md

   - histopathology: hyperplastic polyp
   - severe dysplasia: false
   - no evidence of malignancy: true
-  - E. COLD BIOPSY: RECTAL POLYPS X 2 #1
+  - note: E. COLD BIOPSY: RECTAL POLYPS X 2 #1

 This example describes two polyps.
 Every colonoscopy polyp report will have at least one polyp specimen, but can contain many more.
 Generalizing this model accordingly: